fabioharams/stopstart-logicapps/README.md

 # stopstart-logicapps

 This procedure use Azure Logic Apps to stop/start VMs on Azure using any schedule.
+This is an alternative instead of Azure Automation.
+Also you can use this method for Windows Virtual Desktop (WVD).

 >1.
 Open **Azure Portal**, click **+ Create a Resource** , type  **Logic App** and press **ENTER**